Best guide for things to do in Furnas, Azores [2025]

-The Azorean Islands are a bit of an enigma to most.
+The Azores Islands are a bit of an enigma to most.
 When you tell someone, you are heading to the Azores you tend to get blank stares in response, followed by “Where is that?”
+But trust me, it is one of the best places to visit and a great option if you are looking to avoid some of the major tourist hot spots.

 This hidden gem consists of 9 islands, each with their own special features.
-Ponta Delgada, on Sao Miguel, is the most up-and-coming town in the Azores, but Furnas will make you feel like you have entered Jurassic park.
-This town is full of volcanic activity and they use it to their advantage.
+Ponta Delgada, on the island of São Miguel, is the most up-and-coming town in the Azores, but the Furnas valley will make you feel like you have entered Jurassic park.
+This town is full of geothermal activity and they use it to their advantage and it’s an incredibly unique place to visit.

 Before you even enter this tiny town in the eastern part of the island, you see the ground steaming and it doesn’t smell good.
 But smell aside, it’s one of the most unique places on the island and an absolute must see.

-Furnas is known for it’s active volcanic waters and has generations of families that utilize these areas to cook a particular meal, the codizo.
-To see this method at its finest head to Caldeira das Furnas.
+Furnas is known for it’s active volcanic waters and has generations of families that utilize these areas to cook a particular meal, the cozido.
+The best way to see this method at its finest head to Caldeiras das Furnas.

-This hot spot of volcanic activity has various holes where large cooking pots filled with various root vegetables and meats are lowered, covered and cooked for 5-8 hours.
+This hot spot of volcanic activity is next to Furnas Lake and has various holes where large cooking pots filled with various root vegetables and meats are lowered, covered and cooked for 5-8 hours.
 What makes this special is the unique flavor added by the mineral rich and Sulphur laden steam rising up from the ground.

-If you visit Furnas, you have to try the codizo.
-There are several places to get it but one of the best spots is the Terra Nostra hotel, home of the Terra Nostra Garden.
+If you visit Furnas, you have to try the famous cozido.
+There are several places to get it, including many local restaurants, but one of the best spots is the Terra Nostra Garden hotel, home of the Terra Nostra Park.

 It’s a bit more on the fancy side, more fine dining but no more expensive than anywhere else.
-They start you off with bread and then bring you a platter of meats and vegetables, explaining what each item is, and a pot of rice.
+This traditional dish starts off with bread and then they bring you a platter of meats and vegetables, explaining what each item is, and a pot of rice.

 Finally, to top it off is the juice that they pour out of teapot directly all over everything.
 The juice is what makes the meal.
 It has all the flavor infused from cooking in the volcanic ground.